russellcameronthomas/library/_institutions/chapters/1_affordances.md

 ---
 layout: chapter
-title: Model 6 - Affordances as Probabilistic Interrelations
+title: "Affordances as Probabilistic Interrelations"
 description: "This model uses on-line probabilistic reasoning to perform a task in the face of various forms of ignorance and uncertainty, using the construct of 'affordance' from Ecological Psychology."
 status: draft
+sort_order: 1
 is_section: true
 ---